Bowtie-free graphs have a Ramsey lift: Star Equivalences are Ramsey

-\item every tuple in every relation of $\relsys{B}$ meets every class $ X^i_\relsys{B}$ in at most one element (i.e. these tuples are transversal with respect to the partition). \end{enumerate} The isomorphisms and embeddings of $\relsys{A}$-partite structures, say of $\relsys{B}$ into $\relsys{B'}$ are defined as the isomorphisms and embeddings of structures together with the condition that all parts are being preserved (the part $X^i_\relsys{B}$ is mapped to $X^i_\relsys{B'}$ for every $i = 1,2,\ldots,a$). \end{defn}
+\item every tuple in every relation of $\str{B}$ meets every class $ X^i_\str{B}$ in at most one element. \end{enumerate} The isomorphisms and embeddings of $\str{A}$-partite structures, say of $\str{B}$ into $\str{B'}$ are defined as the isomorphisms and embeddings of $L^\bullet$-structures together with the condition that all parts are preserved (i.e. the part $X^i_\str{B}$ is mapped to $X^i_\str{B'}$ for every $i = 1,2,\ldots,a$). \end{defn}